7 min read

 Nonprofit Volunteer Recruitment: Overview + Top Strategies

-In this guide, we’ll outline the essentials of volunteer recruitment, including:
+In this guide, we’ll cover the essentials of volunteer recruitment, including:

-Along the way, we’ll share examples drawn from real-world organizations and case studies to show how a well-executed plan can yield tangible results.
+Along the way, we’ll share examples from real-world organizations to show how well-executed volunteer recruitment plans can yield tangible results.
 Let’s get started!

 Streamline volunteer recruitment from start to finish with Volunteer Impact.
 Contact Us.

-Volunteer recruitment is the process of attracting and enlisting individuals to support an organization’s mission by giving their time.
-It’s about identifying volunteer needs, connecting the right people to the right roles, and ensuring that each volunteer understands (and is motivated by) the cause they’re supporting.
+Volunteer recruitment is the process of attracting and signing up supporters to contribute their time and skills to your organization’s mission.
+It involves identifying volunteer needs, connecting the right people to the right roles, and ensuring each volunteer understands and cares about the cause they’re supporting.
+Recruitment is your best chance to make a positive first impression that motivates volunteers to continue serving long-term.

 volunteer recruitment_lifecycle_New

-A well-structured recruitment plan can transform your volunteer program in several ways:
+A well-structured recruitment plan can provide multiple advantages to your volunteer program, including helping you:

 volunteer recruitment_benefits_New

-By defining the roles you need to fill, the attributes of ideal candidates, and where to find them, your recruitment becomes more focused.
-You’re more likely to find volunteers whose abilities and interests fit each role well—leading to higher-quality work and more satisfying experiences for everyone involved.
+• Attract passionate, skilled volunteers.
+By defining the roles you need to fill, the attributes of ideal candidates, and the best tactics for finding them, your recruitment becomes more focused.
+You’re more likely to identify volunteers whose abilities and interests fit each role well, leading to higher-quality work and more satisfying experiences for everyone involved.

 How to Recruit Volunteers: Top Strategies